gillenmn/gillenmn.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I'm currently a 4th year Ph.D.
+I'm a 5th year Ph.D.
 Candidate in the [MIT-WHOI Joint Program in Oceanography](https://mit.whoi.edu) studying coastal geomorphology.
 You can learn more [about me here](/aboutme).